Hexagram 4:

 zhēnto be persistent, loyal, dedicated, steadfast

 Youthful Folly has success.
 It is not I who seek the young fool; the young fool seeks me.
-At first inquiry I inform him.
+At the first oracle I inform him.
 If he asks two or three times, it is importunity.
+If he importunes, I give him no information.
 Perseverance furthers.
-WOPR asks the right question—not 'how do I win?' but 'what is the nature of this game?'

 Image